Get relief from dry eye with help from eye care specialist in the San Diego area.

 Treatments and Procedures

-There are many advanced medical procedures that include closing tear ducts to reduce tear loss or conversely unplugging clogged tear ducts to improve flow.
+There are many advanced medical procedures that include closing tear ducts to reduce tear loss or, in the case of LipiFlow, unplugging clogged tear ducts to improve flow.
 Optometrists can even prescribe special contact lenses that compensate for lost moisture.
 Treatments to unblock oil glands with medical devices or even warm compresses may also bring relief.